skyinu/AppDevScript/README.md

 #### usage

-use npm install this package first - `npm install zipmerger`
+use npm install this package first - `npm install appdevscript`

 thn run the command like this - zipMerger -s xx -ss xxx -d xxx